rrigato/architecture/vscode/notes/snippets.md

     - same tabstop can be used in multiple spots of the snippet

 - [Snippets have a large variety of built in variables](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_variables)
     - random numbers, uuid, current time, filename, directory info, line number, block comments

+- you can transform snippets with regex expressions